microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 14. Let's test the code again!
 Make sure that the **ContosoExpenses.Package** project is still selected as startup and press F5.
 15. Choose one employee from the list, then one of the available expenses.
-16. If you did everhting correctly, you should notice:
+16. If you did everhting correctly, you should notice that:

-    - The map will animate and it will be center on the location of the expense
+    - After an animation, the map will be centered and zoomed on the location of the expense
     - The warning message under the **MapControl** will be gone

     ![](MapControlOk.png)